 Menopause: Unmuted Podcast: https://www.pfizer.com/news/features/podcasts/menopause-unmuted

-Disclaimer: This podcast is provided for educational purposes and is not intended to replace discussions with your healthcare provider.
+This podcast is provided for educational purposes and is not intended to replace discussions with your healthcare provider.
 All decisions regarding your care must be made with a healthcare professional, considering the unique characteristics of your personal situation.
-The opinions expressed are the opinions of the individuals recorded and not the opinions of UpJohn.
-Individuals featured in this podcast may have participated in the past as or may be current members of an advisory group for UpJohn.
+The opinions expressed are the opinions of the individuals recorded and not the opinions of Viatris.
+Individuals featured in this podcast may have participated in the past or may be current members of an advisory group for Viatris.

 Dr. Mo Alsuwaidan: Hello and welcome to Listen Well, where we connect you to the world of health and wellness.
 I'm Dr. Mo Alsuwaidan.
 Today's episode is about menopause and midlife.
 We're going to talk about this important stage of life and why many women find the transition so challenging.
 We'll be exploring menopause symptoms, myths and health tips for midlife and beyond.

 I'm joined today by Dr. Mary Jane Minkin, who is a WebMD menopause expert, and a professor at Yale Medical School and is also known as Madame ovary.
 Thank you for joining us, Mary Jane.